List of IP Management and Scanner tool for administrators

-Lizard System’s network scanner let you analyze your personal, corporate network.
-It uses multi-threaded scanning technique which enables to scan thousands of network-connected devices per minute.
+Lizard System’s network scanner lets you analyze your personal, corporate network.
+It uses a multi-threaded scanning technique that enables us to scan thousands of network-connected devices per minute.

-As you can see in above screenshot, you get NetBIOS information, web server, FTP and much more.
+As you can see in the above screenshot, you get NetBIOS information, web server, FTP, and much more.

 Results can be exported in HTML, TXT or XML format.